Sunday, October 30, 2022

 Overall: MEH

 While moderately entertaining in a popcorn munching sense, Species is not the most remarkable or unique sci-fi/horror hybrid.
 Written by Dennis Feldman, (Just One of the Guys, The Golden Child), with design work from H.R.
 Giger, director Roger Donaldson keeps things cruising and the tone is equal amounts B-movie schlock and big budget action.
-Newcomer Natasha Henstridge is fine as the horny, fish out of water extraterrestrial and Ben Kingsley, Michael Madsen, Marg Helgenberger, Alfred Molina, and Forest Whitaker make a pretty conventional team of scientists, empaths, and bad-asses.
-The predatory, reproduction-motivated nature of Henstridge's alien is a one-note angle to hinge everything on which does not really allow for much besides some mediocre dialog and naked, violent, on-fire set pieces.
-The practicle effects by Steve Johnson are jaw-dropping in comparison to the utterly horrendous digital ones, the latter of which unfortunately seem to take up more screen time and are detrimentally distracting.
+Newcomer Natasha Henstridge is fine as the horny, fish out of water extraterrestrial and Ben Kingsley, Michael Madsen, Marg Helgenberger, Alfred Molina, and Forest Whitaker make a conventional team of scientists, empaths, and bad-asses, respectfully.
+The predatory, reproduction-motivated nature of Henstridge's alien is a one-note angle to hinge everything on, which does not really allow for much besides some mediocre dialog and naked, violent, and on-fire set pieces.
+The practical effects by Steve Johnson are jaw-dropping in comparison to the utterly horrendous digital ones, the latter of which unfortunately seem to take up more screen time and are detrimentally distracting.
 Large portions of the movie get the job done though, but there are certainly funnier, sexier, scarier, and bloodier alien hunting movies out there.